denten-books/plain-text/3-projection.md

 # Chapter 3: Projection

-`metaphor, simulation, digital`
+`digital, medium, mode`

 To grasp the peculiarity of the computed sign stretched between the sites of archive and projection we will have to build a shared sense of vocabulary, which includes terms both technical and literary critical.
-The following three chapters trace the passage of the inscription, beginning with its apparent, outward shape on the screen.
+The following three chapters trace the passage of the inscription through the computational device, beginning with its apparent, outward shape on the screen.
 The screen has this one major peculiarity: it refreshes itself multiple times per second.
-Thus even things that appear to stand still are in reality animated.
-Instead of an immutable sign as it would appear in stone or on paper, we are observing the sign in motion.
+Thus even those shapes that appear to stand still on the screen move in the realm beyond the threshold of human perception.
+We are vaguely aware of this
+movement: it is commonly visible when a screen appears on another screen, as it does in documentary films that show someone in the process of typing at the computer terminal or watching television.
+The difference in the flicker rates between the projector showing the image and the projector "in the frame" is what produces the characteristic horizontal interference pattern.
+The illusion of motion is key to understanding the mechanics of cinema, but what does it mean to perceive seemingly static words against the background of a fundamentally dynamic medium?
+Instead of a static and immutable sign etched in stone or on paper, we observe the sign in motion.
 To refer to the "illusion" of digital textuality is therefore to identify a key property of projection.
-To place text to the screen is to bring it closer to the moving image.
-But what does it mean to parse seemingly static words from a fundamentally dynamic medium?
-In this chapter,
+To place text on the screen is to bring it closer to the moving image.

+In this chapter, I bring archival material---blueprints, phenomenological accounts, and debates the philosophy of aesthetics---to bare on the question of projection.
+The nature of "digital" experience, as I will argue, depends on some notion of "natural" and "analog" mode of human perception.
+The change of *medium*, from paper to pixel, entails a corresponding change in the *mode* of perception.
+The projection "attunes" if you will the viewer to the message.
+By attunement I mean something analogous to what Marcel Mauss called the "techniques of the body" [@mauss_techniques_2006, 78]: the way in which we sit for example, the position of the hands, the head, or the movement of the eyes.
+The mode structures experience, not the what, but the how.
+Initially, we must simply know how to perceive: to look, to smell, or to listen.
+The modality tells us the register of the message.
+Where to look for it and how to identify the signifying elements.
+In refined arts it goes further to more strictly govern the techniques of perception: you must neither speak nor cough during a classical recital, for example.
+You can look but not touch artwork in a museum.
+As these examples show, the modality of communication ultimately constitutes a corporeal technique.
+It governs the body.
+And for this reason the change in modalities must always be perceived as a claim on the body.
+In this lies the ultimate difference between analog and digital media.
+The shift from one to the other affects not the message but the mode of perception.
+It is as if someone has asked you to read a book or to watch a film in an unfamiliar and uncomfortable chair.
+The mode of digital perception similarly contorts the body into new and unfamiliar shapes.
+I begin then with popular intuition about the digital which lead us to the technical particulates of the projection and finally to aesthetics of perception.

-## 3.2 Digital Wake
+## Digital Wake (My Two Terminators)

 What does the digital look like?
 It looks blue for one---not just any kind of blue, but a particularly cool shade of pure blue, which passes from dark to